creatingrealitysubmissions/jamm/README.md

 Running on the threadmill can be pretty dull and you can use extra motivation...

-Built with the Mira Prism, Unity and Xcode.
+Built with the Mira Prism, Unity and Xcode

 ![Screenshot](https://i.imgur.com/RTu8dqq.png)